-Ten invasive species were observed in this wetland cell in 2019 that need continued management; however, the densities of these invasives have been greatly reduced as compared to 2018.
-In particular, sericea lespedeza, Johnsongrass, small carpetgrass, tall fescue, callery pear, Himalayan blackberry, multiflora rose, white sweet clover, Japanese honeysuckle, and narrowleaf cattail are all persisting.
+Nineteen invasive species were observed in this wetland cell in 2020 that need continued management; however, the densities of these invasives have been greatly reduced as compared to previous years.
+In particular, small carpetgrass, poverty brome, nodding thistle, Bermuda grass, Queen Anne's lace, southern crabgrass, Korean bushclover, Japanese bushclover, sericea lespedeza, Japanese honeysuckle, white sweetclover, Callery pear, Himalayan blackberry, curly dock, bitter dock, tall fescue, spiny sowthistle, and narrow-leaf cattail are all persisting.

 The wooded area outside the berm on the west edge of this cell is has historically been very thick with invasive plants including multiflora rose, Chinese privet (Ligustrum sinense), bush honeysuckle (Lonicera maackii), Himalayan blackberry, Japanese honeysuckle, and winter-creeper (Euonymus fortunei).
-These species are still persistent, but the density has been greatly reduced.
+These species were not observed in this area during 2020.
 In October 2017, the very invasive Chinese Silver Grass (Miscanthus sinensis) was found for the first time at the site in the southeast corner of Wetland Cell W-2 just west of the old farm pond.
 The tall clumps of Chinese Silver Grass were treated using the herbicide Outrider.
 Following the spring 2018 burn, individuals of this plant reemerged from dormancy and were again treated with very positive effects.
-During 2019, no individuals of this species were observed.
-The same process will need to be repeated following the 2020 spring burn to ensure that the species has been successfully removed from the site.
-The invasives are scattered within the cell, but persist in the greatest densities along the berms of the cell due to disturbances and imported soils when the earthen berms were constructed in 2006.
-The locations of the non-native/invasive plant species are marked on the W-2 Aerial Photograph shown in Appendix IV.
+During 2019 and 2020, no individuals of this species were observed.
+The locations of the non-native/invasive plant species are marked on the W-2 Aerial Photograph contained within Appendix IV.